hhsadiq/command-line/README.md

 #One stop shop for used commands

-Every single command which I am going to type in command line, will be replicated here.
-It is going to be one stop shop to keep track of used commands.
+Every single command which I type in command line, is replicated here.
+It is one stop shop to keep track of my used commands.